How we test slow cookers

 You might not have thought to roast meat in your slow cooker, but it's an energy-efficient way of doing so.
 If a slow cooker is capable of holding a whole chicken, we test how well it roasts.
 We time how long it takes for the chicken to be cooked completely, check its temperature and assess how evenly it's cooked.

-Roasting chicken in a slow cooker can give slightly different results from oven roasting, but good slow cookers produce golden brown roast chicken, with some crisping in the skin.
-Poor models will undercook or overdo the chicken - it will either look pale and have meat that's difficult to remove from the bone, or seem shrivelled and dry.
+Roasting chicken in a slow cooker gives different results from oven roasting - chickens come out paler in a slow cooker, with far less crisping in the skin.
+However, some slow cookers produce chickens that look more appetising than others.
+Some will undercook or overdo the chicken - the meat will be difficult to remove from the bone, or seem shrivelled and dry.

 How easy is it set up and clean?